This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - $5.00 per passenger

-Visit Earth Sky Time – great one for the WOOFers
+6. Visit Earth Sky Time

 I’m pretty sure anyone can just pop into the Earth Sky Time Community Farm and it was one of the most interesting things to do in Manchester VT.

-It’s a certified organic three generation family farmstead, wood fired bakery and thriving community of artists, musicians and friends and was founded by Oliver, the brother of Melissa from the Wilburton Inn.
+It’s a certified organic three-generation family farmstead, wood-fired bakery, and thriving community of artists, musicians, and friends and was founded by Oliver, the brother of Melissa from the Wilburton Inn.

 Melissa took us to see the cool things they are doing with the farm.

-Every week, the farm bakes 2,000 loaves of bread for local markets, restaurants and cafes.
+Every week, the farm bakes 2,000 loaves of bread for local markets, restaurants, and cafes.
 Earth Sky Time now has a community farm store with fresh produce from the garden.

 Oliver is also known for making amazing hummus.
 And they have various art and music programs and events on the farm.